immuno-informatics/carmen-analysis/README.md

 **Always remember to review all paths in the scripts and make changes appropriate to your own system's environment.**

-### 1. Create Working and Subsidiary Directories
+### 1. Create Working Directories

-First, create a new Python environment based on a proper specification (*environment-1-6.yml*) before using any of the scripts/notebooks described below (you can change the name `carmen-analysis-1-6` to anything else):
+First, create a new Python environment based on a proper specification (`environment-1-6.yml`) before using any of the scripts/notebooks described below (you can change the name `carmen-analysis-1-6` to anything else):

 ```bash
 conda env create --name carmen-analysis-1-6 --file environment-1-6.yml --yes
 conda activate carmen-analysis-1-6
 ```

-After which, run the *scripts/1_set_up_env.py* script:
+After which, run the `scripts/1_set_up_env.py` script:

 ```bash
 python scripts/1_set_up_env.py
 ```

-### 2. Prepare GibbsCluster Samples
+### 2. Prepare Samples for GibbsCluster

-Run *scripts/2_prep_gibbscluster_samples.py* script:
+Run `scripts/2_prep_gibbscluster_samples.py` script:

 ```bash
 python scripts/2_prep_gibbscluster_samples.py